cruseakshay/Notes/JAVA/NotesFromReading/ch_1.md

 Object-oriented programming is the technique of structuring data into objects, which may contain data and a set of actions that operate on the data.

+Garbage collection can happen at any time while an application is running, especially if the available memory suddenly becomes low.

+Java does not allow declaring different types as part of the same declaration. ex :- double num1, int num2 = 0;

 ## Practice Questions before exam

 - Given the following application, fill in the missing values in the table starting from the top and going downward.